 - Drug-using peers

 Some protective factors that can reduce the risk of substance abuse include:

 - A strong parent-child bond

 - Strong neighborhood attachment

 If you or a loved one would like to learn more about treatment with co-occurring PTSD and addiction we can help.
 At We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 We work as an integrated team providing support through PTSD and addiction and other aspects of treatment.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our specialists know what you are going through and will answer any of your questions.
+Our professionals know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.

 National Institute of Mental Health.
 Post-Traumatic Stress Disorder